stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 ## 3 **Update Function**

 ### 3.1 **Function Header**
-- if applicable write a function wich updates the Application and the OS in the container.
+- If applicable write a function wich updates the Application and the OS in the container.
 - Each update function starts with a standardised Header:
 ```bash
 function update_script() {